-A-levels and BTEC certificates/subsidiary diplomas
+A-levels and BTEC certificates/extended certificates

 If you have completed an equivalent qualification such as a higher diploma, first diploma or first certificate you may also qualify for AS-level study.

 A* - 8 points

 B - 6 points

 C - 5 points

 E - 3 points

 G - 1 point

 Using your predicted grades, add up the point scores for all the GCSE subjects you are taking.
 Double GCSE subjects are given double points and half GCSE subjects are given half points.